What To Do After A Motorcycle Accident

 - Motorcyclists must use approved eye protection.

-- Motorcyclists must have a regular driver’s license that specifically authorizes the driver to operate a motorcycle.
-This special authorization is obtained by passing a motorcycle written test, a motorcycle driving test, and the payment of required fees.
+- Motorcyclists must have regular driver’s licenses that specifically authorize the driver to operate a motorcycle.
+This special authorization is obtained by passing a motorcycle written test and a motorcycle driving test as well as paying required fees.

 Common Motorcycle Accident Injuries

 As previously mentioned, injuries from motorcycle accidents tend to be more severe than injuries suffered in a typical car crash.
-Due to the lack of a protective car frame and a seatbelt, injuries often include:
+Because of the lack of a protective car frame and a seat belt, injuries often include: